 Since Buxton is this far South, it doesn’t get nearly the same amount of tourists that the Northern OBX towns get.
 This translates to cheaper rental prices.
 You can get a great value on a Buxton beach house rental here compared to somewhere like Duck.
 Here are some of our favorite Buxton beach house rentals:

 This cottage is one of the best values in Buxton.
 During the less busy seasons you can actually rent it for around $100 a night.
 This is an incredible value for the area.
 You are steps from the beach and have panoramic views of the sand from the wrap around decks on both floors.
 This location on Buxton is a short beach walk down to the lighthouse as well.
-VRBO Review Score: 5/5 (37 reviews) Link: Check Availability and Rates
+VRBO Review Score: 5/5 (37 reviews) Link: Check Rates and Availability

 Where do you even start with this one?
 If you have a large group, I’m not sure you could find a better house in the Outer Banks.
 This would be a perfect house for a family reunion.
 With 8 master bedroom suites, a huge kitchen, large entertaining areas (and an awesome tiki bar), and a private sandy beach; this Buxton VRBO rental has it all.
 You have to see the pictures to do this place justice.
-VRBO Review Score: 4.9/5 (20 reviews) Link: Check Availability and Rates
+VRBO Review Score: 4.9/5 (20 reviews) Link: Check Rates and Availability

 And finally, we have made it to the Southernmost town along the Outer Banks.
 I think we saved the best for last.
 Hatteras is truly a one of a kind place.
 Located almost a two hour drive down the OBX, Hatteras is light on crowds most of the year.
 If you are looking for a place to really relax, far removed from any hustle and bustle, Hatteras is your town.